chri3i/Tinvaak2/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.

-	- One file may continually fail is [Elwaps SpeedTree](https://mega.nz/file/xUc0zRLY#NYwbmmHOZhpSF2hpV7hMRYejgZsL_MAIVv_DfjK9JRM).
-I recommend you download that manually and place it in the same location as the other downloads.

 - x is not a whitelisted download: